The best hotels in Poznan

 Also, don't assume a hotel labelled 'City Center' is near the Old Market Square.
 Poznan's city center hotel zone clusters around ul.
 Roosevelta and the MTP complex, which is a different part of the city entirely.
 Check the pin on the map before you commit.

-Poznan's best neighborhoods
+Poznan's best hotel regions

 Old Town is where you want to be if you're here for the city itself.
 Stary Stary Browar is the sleeper pick for design lovers who don't need to be in the middle of everything.